- 1. What is Metabolism?

 - Excessive alcohol intake

-Estrogens are quite plainly the principal female sex hormones and responsible for growth and maturation of female reproductive tissues, but they are still present in males (albeit at much lower concentrations).
-There are three major estrogens produced in the steroidogenesis pathway of humans: estradiol, estrone and estriol.
-Estradiol, on a molar basis, is about 10 times more potent than estrone and 80 times more potent that estriol with respect to its estrogenic effects.
+Estrogens are quite plainly the principal female sex hormones and responsible for the growth and maturation of female reproductive tissues, but they are still present in males (albeit at much lower concentrations).
+There are three major estrogens produced in the steroidogenesis pathway of humans: estradiol, estrone, and estriol.
+Estradiol, on a molar basis, is about 10 times more potent than estrone and 80 times more potent than estriol with respect to its estrogenic effects.

 In females, most estrogens are produced in the ovaries via aromatization of androstenedione, while in males it is produced in small amounts in the testes and more so from aromatization of testosterone in fat cells.

-Studies have shown that estrogens increase systemic GH levels and paracrine IGF-1, both of those being a favorable characteristic for protein anabolism and anti-catabolism.
+Studies have shown that estrogens increase systemic GH levels and paracrine IGF-1, both of those being favorable characteristics for protein anabolism and anti-catabolism.
 [44, 45, 46] Moreover, estrogens promote water retention which is conducive to cell volumization and thus anabolism.